jnessier/HelperFunctions/README.md

-# Functions
+# Everest Functions
-PHP library with a variety of additional functions.
+Variety of additional functions for PHP 7.1 or newer

-This library is part of the internal composer dependencies of the Everest CMS.
+**Please note:** Everest Functions are part of the internal composer dependencies of the Everest CMS.